LogtalkDotOrg/logtalk3/adapters/NOTES.md

 Experimental.
 Quintus Prolog is still maintained but (apparently) no longer developed and thus it lacks compliance with current official and de facto standards.
-Notably, the `open/4` and `read_term/2-3` built-in predicates use a different argument order and there are also significant differences in arithmetic functions support.
+Notably, the `open/4` and `read_term/2-3` built-in predicates use a different argument order, and there are also significant differences in arithmetic functions support.
 This adapter file copes with some of these issues using the dialect-level goal-expansion mechanism.